 There’s other benefits to sleeping in a cooler room; some studies have linked cooler sleeping temperatures with increased metabolism (how our bodies store and burn fat).

-It also helps your body regulate melatonin (a super helpful anti-ageing hormone!) which in turn encourages our body to sleep better.
+It also helps your body regulate melatonin (a super helpful anti-ageing hormone!) which in turn encourages our body to sleep.

 How to stay cool